Baremetal QuickStart

 Check out this repository:

-Initialize your site configuration by running
+Initialize your by running ./cc-ansible init

 .
-This will place a default site configuration into../site-config
+This will place a default site configuration into ../site-config

 .
-You can specify a different location by runningFor example, running
+You can specify a different location by running

-./cc-ansible --site /opt/site-config init
+For example, running ./cc-ansible --site /opt/site-config init

-should output:This will set the
+This will set the CC_ANSIBLE_SITE

 env var to point to this site configuration path for convenience.
 Consider adding it to your deploy user's login script.
-Example for bash:Commands after this point assume that the environment variable is set.
+Example for bash:

-./cc-ansible --site <path/to/site> <command>
+To override, use ./cc-ansible --site <path/to/site> <command>

 If you are only using two interfaces, you must do some additional configuration to avoid losing access during install (and other, hard to debug issues)